Date

 Ask for copies of their general liability insurance and workers’ compensation certificates and don’t be shy about verifying them.
 A reputable company will provide this documentation without hesitation.
 This simple check ensures you’re working with a legitimate professional who values safety and accountability, whether you need residential roofing or commercial services.

-Avoid Verbal-Only Agreements
+The Danger of Verbal-Only Agreements

 A handshake is nice, but a contract is your safety net.
 Relying on a verbal agreement is a recipe for misunderstandings and disputes.
 A professional roofing contractor will always provide a detailed, written contract for you to review and sign before any work begins.
 This document protects both you and the contractor by clearly outlining every aspect of the project.